/AWS1/CL_SSMCREASSOCIATIONBT01¶

 The mode for generating association compliance.
 You can specify

-mode, the system uses the status of the association execution to determine the compliance status.
-If the association execution runs successfully, then the association isCOMPLIANT
+AUTOorMANUAL.
+InAUTOmode, the system uses the status of the association execution to determine the compliance status.
+If the association execution runs successfully, then the association isCOMPLIANT.
+If the association execution doesn't run successfully, the association isNON-COMPLIANT.In

 Accessible with the following methods¶